Morris U. Cohen: Personal life and death

 Cohen appears to have died in 1989, when the Anshe Emeth Memorial Temple of New Brunswick, New Jersey, published a memorial mention of his name.

 Legacy

-When Cohen exposed graft and corruption at CCNY, the Daily Worker published not just editorials of support but the following paean on August 16, 1941: When Cohen raked them fore and aftWith charges of corruptionThe profs who made the dough from graftHad quite a big eruption."Take not away our ten percent,"They piteously said.And Coudert knew just what they meant:He canned him as a "red."
+When Cohen exposed graft and corruption at the City College of New York, the Daily Worker published not just editorials of support but the following paean on August 16, 1941: When Cohen raked them fore and aftWith charges of corruptionThe profs who made the dough from graftHad quite a big eruption."Take not away our ten percent,"They piteously said.And Coudert knew just what they meant:He canned him as a "red."